 Edges in art and painting are some of the most important aspects in an artist’s work.
 It may not seem obvious at first, but the edges that make up a painting creates a world of interest for the viewer.
 Edges are what bring depth, softness, hardness and everything in between.
 If all edges in a painting are the same, the result could be rather dull.

-How to Paint Edges Video Tutorial
+- 7 Video Tutorial – How to Paint Edges

 For a visual example of how to paint edges in art and painting scroll to the bottom of this article.
 Where you will find a video tutorial demonstration of how I create edges in one of my paintings.

-What exactly are edges?
+What exactly are edges in art?

 Edges basically are the hard and soft areas you will see in a painting – they are most clearly seen at color and value transitions.
 So, when a strong dark color is up against a soft light color the edges will probably be hard and stark.
 However, when one soft color meets another soft color of equal value then the transition will be a soft edge.

 We see edges in art and painting in the following situations: